Traditional French Cassoulet...and what “traditional” means anyway !

 First, all meat should cook separately, so we started by searing the pork shoulder with olive oil, salt and pepper and cook it in a hot oven for 30 minutes.
 At the same time, but in a separate pan, we also cooked the Toulouse sausages.

 In a casserole I seared the pork belly, stir fry the rest of the vegetables and deglaze with the tomatoes paste.
-I covered it with water and added 4 garlic cloves, 1 tbsp of salt, 4 pepper grains and the second bouquet grani.
+I add the beans, cover them with water and added 4 garlic cloves, 1 tablespoon of salt, 4 pepper grains and the second bouquet grani.
 I cooked it for 45 minutes.
 If you want to speed up the process you can cook it in a pressure pan for about 10 minutes.

 Paul took over the duck, and after pouring it with its fat into a frying pan, he fried it at medium heat for 15 minutes, turning it halfway through its cooking time.